KenCheong/FSM-Flow/README.md

 bash ./run.sh

-fragments and summary will be output to output dir which are just set of images.
+fragments and summary will be output to output dir which are just set of images and a subdue format like file is outputed with postfix .g.

 Corpus 2 is set as default, to change corpus,just change corpus variable in run.sh.